BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 {.is-warning}

 ### Defining a blueprint

+How does MCM know what settings your mod has?
+How does it know which ones are numbers, which are checkboxes, what their default values should be, or how to show them nicely in the MCM window?

 The `MCM_blueprint.json` file is how you specify your mod's configuration definition; this JSON file will define how your settings are to be structured, what are their name, input type, default, etc., allowing for automatic generation of a user-friendly interface and validation of user-set values.